puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/command-line-tools-reference/feature-gates/legacy-node-role-behavior.md

 removed: true
 ---
-When disabled, legacy behavior in service load balancers and node disruption will ignore the `node-role.kubernetes.io/master` label in favor of the feature-specific labels provided by `NodeDisruptionExclusion` and `ServiceNodeExclusion`.
+When turned off, legacy behavior in service load balancers and node disruption will ignore the `node-role.kubernetes.io/master` label in favor of the feature-specific labels provided by `NodeDisruptionExclusion` and `ServiceNodeExclusion`.